Published on September 20, 2024 at 12 p.m. by G. Allan Taylor

 “This proudly stands among the best such facilities in the nation,” said Samford President Beck A. Taylor during today’s ribbon cutting.
 “It's a game-changer for Samford.”

 The massive four-story complex features basketball, racquetball and pickleball courts, along with studios for spin classes, yoga, pilates, Zumba and barre core.
 There are tonal strength stations, free weights, cardio and circuit training, turf areas, billiards, an elevated jogging track, a coffeehouse and 24-hour market.
-There’s also an esports lounge designed to launch the university’s new video gaming program.
+There’s also an Esports lounge designed to launch the university’s new video gaming program.

 “This is the first building block of a very ambitious plan to continue elevating Samford as a top residential university in the country,” said Taylor, only weeks after the university announced a 16th consecutive year of record-breaking enrollment.
 “Our students and families are choosing Samford in record numbers, because we're all about residential experience.